+When we move to unfamiliar, our eyes widen, although our values don’t change, the way we perceive life changes constantly.
+The process of moving to India invariably causes some initial challenges to expats on how they engage, learn, absorb, and discover a new culture.
 Sayo Osine moved to India from Japan, one year ago, to be with her husband.
-Though not too keen about living in India, initially, living in Gurgaon—the infrastructure and the varieties of international cuisine, changed her mind.
-She spends her time traveling and learning to read and write in Hindi!
+Though not too keen about living in India, initially, expat life in Gurgaon—the infrastructure and the varieties of international cuisine, changed her mind.
+Today, she spends her time traveling and learning to read and write in Hindi!

 Have you experienced the expat life elsewhere, how different is it from here?

 I worked in Hong Kong a few years ago.
 Hong Kong is an international city, and since it is a duty-free city, you can find a lot of foreign products at reasonable prices.
 Besides that, you can reach anywhere by metro, bus, and taxi within one hour.
 On the other hand, in India, imported products are sold at unbelievable prices because of the high duty rate, and we cannot go everywhere easily as the mode of transportation is limited, and usually, the services are delayed.

 In fact, the Japanese expat community in India faces the same kind of inconvenience and stress, but we can all become closer by sharing these struggles.

 Many expats we’ve spoken to said that it’s tough to meet people and make friends here, do you share this struggle too?

 Since people from different countries have different cultural backgrounds, we may think it is difficult to make friends.
 In fact, the Japanese expat community in India faces the same kind of inconvenience and stress, but we can all become closer by sharing these struggles.
 So, we should always be open-minded.